 They are one of the largest mercury deposits in the world and have been in operation ever since the Roman colonized the Iberian Peninsula until today.

 Today the mines have been converted into a spectacular museum.

 An estimated 250,000 tons of mercury have been obtained from the Almadén Mines, ever since the mine was discovered.
 Mercury has had a giant effect on the modern economy and on our modern technological innovations, as have the mining techniques that have been developed to extract it from the earth.

 What to do at the Almadén Mines?

-Nowadays, the Almadén Mining Park offers the possibility of visiting the Mining guests center (where the mine exploitation techniques and the different mining trades are explained), visiting the underground mine (through the galleries dug between the 16th to 18th centuries), and get to know the mining fences (which surround the mining facilities), the Mercury Museum and the old Royal Mining Hospital.
+Nowadays, the Almadén Mining Park offers the possibility of visiting the mining guests center (where the mine exploitation techniques and the different mining trades are explained), visiting the underground mine (through the galleries dug between the 16th to 18th centuries), and getting to know the mining fences (which surround the mining facilities), the Mercury Museum and the old Royal Mining Hospital.

 Throughout the town of Almadén, the importance that mercury has had historically can be observed in its architecture, customs, and traditions.